victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 5. Deploy app to cloud
 6. Do tests
 7. Add repository to GitHub
-8. Post on Hacker News
+8. Announce on social media
-9. Profit!!!
+9. Launch!

 Each of the above examples encapsulates many smaller, low-level goals - we can think of these as our to-do list items.
 For example, "Set up cloud server" might involve: